Gastrinoma Medication

 Famotidine (Pepcid)

-Competitively inhibits histamine at H2 receptor of gastric parietal cells, resulting in reduced gastric acid secretion, gastric volume, and hydrogen concentrations.
+Competitively inhibits histamine at H2 receptor of the gastric parietal cells, resulting in reduced gastric acid secretion, gastric volume, and hydrogen concentrations.
 Titrate dose to achieve a BAO of 10 mEq/h.

 Previous